I have never met anyone who desired to fail in reaching their goals.

 Ask questions and seek answers.

-Doing this will build your desire as well as your knowledge base.
+Doing this will build your desire and your knowledge base.

 What mistakes have people made in their attempts?

-Learn all that you can and then determine if you are really ready to pay the price for your success.
+Learn all you can and then determine if you are ready to pay the price for your success.

 Another piece of understanding is to consider how reaching goals will impact your family and friends.